finos/a11y-theme-builder/docs/designers/Understanding-Design-Concepts-Used.md

 #  Understanding Design Concepts Used In A11Y Theme Builder

 **Design tokens** are named variables that store design decisions like colors, fonts, spacing, border styles, and more.
 Think of them as reusable building blocks for your visual interface.
-Built on Brad Frost's Atomic Design, this a11y theme builder generates design tokens in **CSS** and **JSON** formats.
+Built on Brad Frost's Atomic Design, A11y Theme Builder generates each design system in JSON, containing design tokens categorized in the appropriate atomic design elements.
+Theme Builder also generates each design system in CSS.

 # Atomic Design

-Atomic Design is a design system methodology created by Brad Frost.
-It offers a structured approach to building user interfaces by breaking them down into their smallest, reusable components.
+Atomic Design offers a structured approach to building user interfaces by breaking them down into their smallest, reusable components.
 This promotes consistency, scalability, and improves collaboration between designers and developers.

 ## Atoms

  Atoms are the fundamental building blocks of this design system.
 They represent the most basic visual elements that can't be further broken down.
-Here's a breakdown of atom categories provided:
+Here's a breakdown of the atoms defined by Theme Builder:

 -   **Color Palette:**